Fermi surface mapping and the nature of charge density wave order in the kagome superconductor CsV$_3$Sb$_5$: Conclusion

 \section{Conclusion}

 Combined DFT modeling, high-resolution x-ray scattering, and quantum oscillation measurements demonstrate that the CDW state in CsV$_3$Sb$_5$ derives from the reconstruction of the kagome-plane vanadium orbitals with an accompanying out-of-plane modulation of the distorted structure.
-The in-plane component of the resulting 2$\times$2$\times$4 superstructure is best modeled using the kagome ``breathing mode'', with the SoD and TrH patterns emerging as energetically favorable structures.
-Quantum oscillation data interpreted via DFT models of the Fermi surface topography suggest that the TrH state is the likely ground state configuration below the CDW distortion.
-More broadly, our quantum oscillation measurements provide a bulk probe of the electronic structure that demonstrates the CDW's reconstruction of the Fermi surface.
-They show the dominant role of vanadium orbitals within the kagome planes in CsV$_3$Sb$_5$ in the CDW, and support theoretical approaches drawn from minimal models focused on the kagome substructure in \textit{A}V$_3$Sb$_5$ superconductors.
+The in-plane component of the resulting $2\times2\times4$ superstructure is best modeled using the kagome ``breathing mode”, with the SoD and TrH patterns emerging as energetically favorable structures.
+X-ray diffraction data are best fit via a model of modulated SoD and TrH distortions along the $c$-axis of the average structure.
+Quantum oscillation measurements provide a bulk probe of the electronic structure that demonstrates the CDW's reconstruction of the Fermi surface.
+They show the dominant role of vanadium orbitals within the kagome planes in CsV$_3$Sb$_5$ in the CDW, and support theoretical approaches drawn from minimal models focused on the kagome substructure in AV$_3$Sb$_5$ superconductors.